SherRao/Kabo/README.md

 - [Daner Yasin](https://github.com/danerkestey)<br>

 ## Technologies
-We used Microsoft Live Code with VSC to make our time setting up technologies and environments minimal and efficient. <3
+Developed using Microsoft Live Code with VSC to keep environments minimal and efficient. <3 You can find our devpost submission [here](https://devpost.com/software/karaokebot).

 ### Python
 - Aubio